SimonStaudinger/ICEIS_Perturbation_Tool/README.md

 ## Hello everyone!

-This repository is intended as documentation of an academic modeling tool for reliability assessment of classification results using a perturbation approach.
+This repository is intended as documentation of a tool for reliability assessment of classification results using a perturbation approach.
 More information about the general idea can be found here: https://doi.org/10.1007/s42979-024-02892-4.

-The code is based on the implementation from Pascal Badzura available at https://github.com/PaBadz/Reliability-Assessment-Thesis.

 #### Prerequisites